 3. Espoma Organic Weed Preventer Plus Lawn Food

-- Children and pets can play on lawn immediately after application!
+- Children and pets can safely play on lawn after application.

 This is a very common weed preventer that kills dandelions, and other common weeds, providing a long-lasting and green grass.
 Espoma Organic weed preventer will only kill the seeds, thereby preventing new weeds from sprouting.